Fatal dog attacks

-Fatal dog attacks are human deaths caused by dogs.
+Fatal dog attacks are human victim's deaths caused by dogs.
 The study of fatal dog attacks can lead to prevention techniques which can help to reduce all dog bite injuries, not only fatalities.
 Dog bites and attacks can result in pain, bruising, wounds, bleeding, soft tissue injury, broken bones, loss of limbs, scalping, disfigurement, life-threatening injuries, and death.

 Causes of death in dog bite related fatalities

 There are several ways a person can die from a dog bite or a dog attack, including: